+Date of Description

+Action

+July 17,

+2020 RESOLUTION NO. 2020-27

+"RESOLVED, AS IT IS HEREBY RESOLVED, that the Corporation be as it is hereby authorized to decrease the

+number of its directors from 11 to 9;

+'

-Date of Action Description July 17, 2020 RESOLUTION NO. 2020-27 "RESOLVED, AS IT IS HEREBY RESOLVED, that the Corporation be as it is hereby authorized to decrease the number of its directors from 11 to 9; "RESOLVED ALSO, that Article VI of its Amended Articles of Incorporation be as it is hereby amended as follows to reflect such decrease:
+"RESOLVED ALSO, that Article VI of its Amended Articles of Incorporation be as it is hereby amended as

+follows to reflect such decrease:

-"SIXTH: That the number of the Direct elected and qualified as provided by the By-Laws: · · · · · · · · · · · · · · · · · · · til their successors are August 28, 2020 RESOLUTION NO. 2020-28 , "RESOLVED, AS IT IS HEREBY RESOLVED, that the Corporation be as it is hereby authorized to close the following accounts with Metropolitan Bank and Trust Company: 1.
-Current Account No. 14 19-7-149-51740-1 (Abangan Sur, M arilao, Bulacan branch); 19-7-149500-797 (Abangan Sur, Ma 15-3-375-50079-6 (Iloilo branch). arilao, Bulacan branch); "RESOLVED FURTHERMORE two (2) of the following officers, to s implement the foregoing authority, signatory: all documents necessary to NAME POSITION SPECIMEN SIGNATURE Principal: Mr. Ricardo Manuel M. Sarmiento President/CEO Ms. Stephanie Nicole S. Garcia EVP Corporat Secondary: e Management Services/Treasurer Mr. Reynaldo D. Ortega Senior Vice President/General Manager - Poultry, Food and Feed Sales Division Ms. Alicia G. Danque Vice President & Supply Chain Director/Alternate Corporate Information Officer R ESOLUTION NO. 2020-29 "RESOLVED, AS IT IS HERE authorizes any two (2) of the following principal signatory: BY RESOLVED, that the Corporating officers, provided that at least NAME POSITION SPECIMEN SIGNATURE Principal: Mr. Ricardo Manuel M. Sarmiento President/CEO Ms. Stephanie Nicole S. Garcia EVP Corporat Secondary: e Management Services/Treasurer to do any and all of the following acts with respect to the Corporation's Savings Account Nos.
+"SIXTH: That the number of the Director elected and qualified as provided by the By-Laws: > their successors are August RE ESOLUTION NO. 2020-28 28, 2020 "RESOLVED, AS IT IS HEREBY RESOLVED, that the Corporation be as it is hereby authorized to close the following accounts with Metropolitan Bank and Trust Company: Current Account No. 149-7-149-51740-1 (Abangan Sur, Marilao, Bulacan branch); Current Account No. 149-7-149500-797 (Abangan Sur, Marilao, Bulacan branch); Savings Account No. 375-3-375-50079-6 (Iloilo branch). two (2) of the following officers, to sign "RESOLVED FURTHERMORE, that the Corporation authorize as it hereby authorizes any two (2) of the following officers, to sign, execute and deliver any and all documents necessary to implement the foregoing authority, provided that at least one of the signatories is a principal signatory: NAME POSITION SPECIMEN SIGNATURE Principal: Mr. Ricardo Manuel M. Sarmiento President/CEO Ms. Stephanie Nicole S. Garcia EVP Corporat e Management Secondary: Services/Treasurer Mr. Reynaldo D. Ortega Senior Vice President/General Manager - Poultry, Food and Feed Sales Division Ms. Alicia G. Danque Vice President & Supply Chain Director/Alternate Corporate Information Officer RI ESOLUTION NO. 2020-29 "RESOLVED, AS IT IS HEREE authorizes any two (2) of the followin principal signatory: BY RESOLVED, that the Corporation of officers, provided that at least or NAME POSITION SPECIMEN SIGNATURE Principal: Mr. Ricardo Manuel M. Sarmiento President/CEO Ms. Stephanie Nicole S. Garcia EVP Corporat Secondary: e Management Services/Treasurer to do any and all of the following acts with respect to the Corporation's Savings Account Nos.
 149-3-14950079-1 and 149-3-1495170-6 with Metropolitan Bank and Trust Company - Abangan Sur, Marilao, Bulacan branch:

 Mr. Reynaldo D. Ortega Senior Vice

 President/General

 Manager - Poultry,

 Food, and Feeds

 Sales Division

 Ms. Alicia G. Danque Vice President &

 Supply Chain

-Director/Alternate -------------------------------------
+Director/Alternate

 Corporate

 Information Officer